tripl-to/proposal/docs/README.md

 - Allotment auctions.
 - Cross _hosts_ and traveller points/fidelity programs.
-- New reputation system for both _hosts_ and travellers that can integrate with old ones.
-That reputation points will be used to governance the network (Decentralized Autonomous Organization).
+- A new reputation system for both _hosts_ and travellers that can integrate with old ones.
+Those reputation points will be used to governance the network (Decentralized Autonomous Organization).
 - Packages can be created directly inside the blockchain.
-Package creators won't need direct contracts with each _host_.
+Package creators will not need direct contracts with each _host_.
 They will be able to _bundle_ packages joining each _hosts_ availability.
 - Credit lines could be provided based on the _host_'s _"locked on contract"_ sales.